Charles Henry Grant

 Charles Henry Grant at the 1898 Australasian Federal Convention.

 Charles Henry Grant (9 November 1831 – 30 September 1901) was an engineer and politician in the Colony of Tasmania.
 He was a member of the Tasmanian Legislative Council from 1892 until his death.

 Grant was born in Great Marlow, Buckinghamshire, England, and was educated at King's College, London.

 He was engineer-in-chief and general manager of the Tasmanian Main Line Railway.
 In June 1892 he was elected to the Tasmanian Legislative Council for the Hobart division in a by-election following the death of George Salier.
 In August 1892 he accepted office without portfolio in the Dobson Ministry.

-Grant died in Hobart, Tasmania, Australia.
+Grant died in Hobart on 30 September 1901.
+His son Charles William Grant was a state government minister and federal senator.